By Jacob Silverman

 As we learned earlier in the article, the U.S. Supreme Court and the Court of Appeals do not use juries.
 But Federal District Courts, the trial courts of the federal judiciary, do.
 State trial courts also depend on jurors, who are randomly selected from a pool of registered voters and people with driver’s licenses to ensure a cross-section of the population.
 Being selected in this way is known as being summoned.
 A summoned juror must complete a questionnaire to determine if there is any reason that he or she can be disqualified from serving.

 A jury summons contains instructions that tell the summoned person how to report for jury duty.

 There are two types of juries on which private citizens may be called to serve.
-A trial jury, also known as a petit jury, is made up of six to 12 people for a civil trial and 12 people for a criminal trial.
-A grand jury, as discussed earlier in the article, is a panel of 16 to 23 people who determine whether there’s “probable cause” to charge someone with a crime.
+A trial jury, also known as a petit jury, comprises six to 12 people for a civil trial and 12 people for a criminal trial.
+As discussed earlier in the article, a grand jury is a panel of 16 to 23 people who determine whether there’s “probable cause” to charge someone with a crime.

 For information on serving legal papers, click here or call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!